This peony portfolio shows a number of beautiful peonies and discusses the differences between herbaceous, tree and Itoh varieties.

 A Peony Portfolio

 The first two shown above are traditional herbaceous peonies which means they die back every year.
-These are the same ones that grew in my grandmother's yard and maybe where I first feel in love with their beauty and wonderful scent.
+These are the same ones that grew in my grandmother's yard and maybe where I first fell in love with their beauty and wonderful scent.

-These next two are famous award-winning double blooms named after famous people and known for their fragrance.
+These next two are famous award-winning double blooms named after famous people and known for their fragrances.
 Dr. Alexander Fleming, the scientist who discovered penicillin, and Sarah Bernhardt, a famous French actress from the 18th century.

 One last herbaceous beauty is a single flower and has a very different look.
 It actually gets quite large putting on a nice show in the garden.